Believe it or not, there isn’t a consensus on how old the game of football is.

 Home team: Dundee United FC

-Tannadice Park has none of the large and bold features that characterize Anfield or Stamford Bridge.
-Instead, it can seat just over 14,000 fans.
+Tannadice Park in Scotland has none of the bold stand-out features that characterize Anfield or Stamford Bridge.
+The stadium can only seat just over 14,000 fans.

-Before it was named Tannadice Park it went by the name of Clepington Park.
-And a little known fact is, that the stadium was used for greyhound racing until 1932.
+A little-known fact – before it was named Tannadice Park, it was known as Clepington Park.
+And before it became synonymous with football, the stadium was used for greyhound racing until 1932.

 3. Field Mill Stadium